Eldave93/Machine-Learning-in-Python-20-21/README.md

 ## Setup

 If you want to run the .ipynb on the **cloud**, the easiest method is to click the "Launch Binder" button at the top of this readme.
+- It make take a little bit to copy and install everything when you first get it set up, so its a good time to make a cup of tea.
+- Once working the scripts are relatively quick to run.

-If you want to run them locally, then the way I set them up is the following (other methods exist):
+If you want to run them **locally**, then the way I set them up is the following (other methods exist):

 1. Download Anaconda (https://www.anaconda.com/products/individual)
 2. Using the "Anaconda Navigator", click on the "Environments" tab, then "Create" to make a new Python 3.8 environment (I called mine "mlp")